SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 government.
 Developers has to lower their standard of privacy to avoid being targeted, jailed or fined, like some projects: `/e/OS`, `Murena` and `Fairphone`.
+In December 2025, `GrapheneOS` has to leave France because they refused (or it is impossible to do so due to device limits) to lower their privacy standard.

 - Can we shutdown the entire car industries because a car knock down and killed people?
 - Can we shutdown the entire beer manufacture because someone get drunk and start killing people?
-- Do we get rid of any kitchen knife or cutter blades when someone used it to murder people?
+- Do we get rid of any kitchen knife or cutter blades when someone used it to injure or murder people?

 ## Final message

-If you are a developer, do not join the camp that is engage with the privacy invasion or censorship.
-Big tech uses reason(s) such as for your __user experience__ to collect a ton of data from the user, and later was used for selling those data to third parties for targeted accurate advertise individual (profiling an individual personal ID, ring any bell?).
-When one tech company can collect this amount of data, the risk of being hacked and leaked those data are enomous.
+If you are a developer, do not join the camp that is actively engage with the privacy invasion or censorship.
+And, be safe.

-Criminal hiding behind privacy used it as their sheild should be shameful of themselves, you cannot catch them all.
-But would you rather any innocent person are being convicted, run the justice that the authority wanted, so you go to prison for a simple complain (or for developing an application that is totally legal)?
+Criminal hiding behind privacy used it as their shield should be shameful of themselves.
+But would you rather any innocent persons / developers are being convicted, run the justice that only the authority wanted, so you / someone go to prison for doing nothing wrong, such as for developing an application that is totally legal and did not involved into any crime?

+If you said you don't care about privacy, it is the same saying you don't care about free speech, and you are giving up all your freedom.
+Privacy is no about hiding something, it is a power to keep you free.